vexa256/Census-Analytics/README.md

-A concept demonstrator for a National census analytics and reports automation web platform build using Laravel , Bootstrap5 and PHP8.1
+A concept demonstrator for a National census analytics and reports automation web platform built using Laravel , Bootstrap5 and PHP8.1